barryclark/jekyll-now/_posts/2014-06-10-see-pixyll-in-action.md

 ### Code, with syntax highlighting

-Here's an example of some ruby code.
+Here's an example of some ruby code with line anchors.

-{% highlight ruby %}
+{% highlight ruby lineanchors %}
 # The most awesome of classes
 class Awesome < ActiveRecord::Base
   include EvenMoreAwesome